TACTiS: Transformer-Attentional Copulas for Time Series: Background

 where $U_i \sim U_{[0, 1]}$.
 According to \citet{sklar1959fonctions}'s theorem, the joint CDF of any random vector $[X_1, \dots, X_d]$ can be expressed as a combination of a copula $C$ and the marginal CDF of each random variable $F_i(x_i) \eqdef P(X_i \leq x_i)$,

 and the corresponding probability density\footnote{Assuming that the distribution is continuous.} is given by:

-where $c: [0, 1]^d \rightarrow [0, 1]$ is the copula's density function and the $f_i$ are the marginal density functions of the $X_i$.
+where $c: [0, 1]^d \rightarrow [0, 1]$ is the copula's density function and $f_i$ is the marginal density function of $X_i$.
 It is thus possible to estimate seemingly complex joint distributions by learning the parameters of a simple internal joint distribution (the copula) and marginal distributions, which can even be estimated empirically.
-One classical approach, which has been used abundantly in time series applications is the Gaussian copula~\cite{nelsen2007introduction}, where $C$ is constructed using a Gaussian distribution.
+One classical approach, which has been abundantly used in time series applications, is the Gaussian copula~\citep{nelsen2007introduction}, where $C$ is constructed from a Gaussian distribution.

 In this work, we avoid making such parametric assumptions and propose a new attention-based architecture trained to mimic a non-parametric copula, which we term \emph{attentional copula}. \tactis{} learns to produce the parameters of the copula, on-the-fly, based on learned variable representations.
-It can thus reuse a learned dependency structure across multiple sets of variables, by learning to map them to similar representations.
+It can thus reuse a learned dependency structure across multiple sets of variables, by mapping them to similar representations.

-\section{Related work}
+\section{Related Work}